Osiris Name Meaning: Discover the Origins and Symbolism Behind the Name

 According to BabyNames.com, Osiris is primarily a male name of Greek origin that means “God Of The Dead.”
 It is a unique and uncommon name that is gaining popularity in recent years.
 As of May 2023, the name Osiris has a popularity rank of 1978.

-See also Lian Name Meaning: Discover the Origin and Significance of the Name Lian
+See also Jules Name Meaning: Discover the Origins and Significance of the Name

 The popularity of Osiris has been on the rise in recent years, with more and more parents choosing this name for their baby boys.
 The name has a strong and unique sound, making it a great choice for parents who are looking for something different from traditional boy names.